 My favorite Cabernet Sauvignon comes from the Rutherford AVA.
 I have found that certain growing regions set the standard for certain varietals.
 For example, the Willamette Valley is the standard by which I judge Pinot Noir, and the Sierra Foothills AVA, specifically Amador County, produce what I consider to be premier Zinfandel, by which I compare examples from other areas.
 To be sure, everybody’s preferences are different, but in my opinion, Rutherford Cabernet is the best.
 How well I like Cabernet from other regions depends on how closely they resemble Rutherford.

 The Rutherford AVA is noted for its legendary Rutherford Dust.
 The term is often credited to André Tchelistcheff, former winemaker at Beaulieu Vineyards (Swan, 2011).
-According the Andy Backstoffer, who worked with Tchelistscheff, the term refers to the terroir of the AVA.
+According to Andy Backstoffer, who worked with Tchelistscheff, the term refers to the terroir of the AVA.

 When Tchelistcheff said, “The wines must have Rutherford dust in them,” he did not mean they had to taste of dust.
 “André meant they needed to taste like they came from Rutherford’s vineyards,” Beckstoffer explained.
 Tchelistcheff was talking about terroir.
 (Swan, 2011).